tatha07/cryptoai/README.md

 The app will be available at `http://localhost:5173`

 ## 📖 Usage

+After starting the development server with `npm run dev`, open your browser and navigate to `http://localhost:5173`.
+The dashboard will display:

+- Real-time cryptocurrency prices for Bitcoin, Ethereum, and Solana
+- 24-hour price change indicators
+- AI-generated trading verdicts with market analysis
+- Interactive charts powered by Recharts
+- Animated network background for visual appeal

+## 📜 Available Scripts

+- `npm run dev`: Start the development server with hot reload
+- `npm run build`: Build the project for production
+- `npm run lint`: Run ESLint to check code quality
+- `npm run preview`: Preview the production build locally

 1. **View Market Data**: The dashboard displays three major cryptocurrencies with current prices and 24-hour changes
 2. **Generate AI Verdicts**: Click the "Generate AI Verdict" button on any cryptocurrency card